patroni/patroni/docs/patronictl.rst

 - There is no synchronous standby available in a synchronous cluster.

 .. note::
     Nothing prevents you from running ``patronictl failover`` in a healthy cluster.
-However, we recommend using ``patronictl switchover`` in that case.
+However, we recommend using ``patronictl switchover`` in those cases.

 .. warning::
-    Triggering a failover can cause data loss depending on how up-to-date the replica to be promoted is in comparison to the primary.
+    Triggering a failover can cause data loss depending on how up-to-date the promoted replica is in comparison to the primary.

 Parameters
 """"""""""